infoshareacademy/jfdzr3-projects-cheater-games/README.md

 ## Intro
 <br>
-Project is being created by the group of five developers, work with SCRUM principles.
+Project was created by the group of five developers, working with SCRUM principles.
 <br>
 At the first design meeting, we managed to create an initial visualization of our application in Excalidraw.